-All credit institutions operating in France are required by law to be a member of the deposit and resolution guarantee fund (Fonds de Garantie des Dépôts et de Résolution), except branches of European Economic Area banks that are covered by their home country's guarantee system.
-Domestic customer deposits denominated in euro and currencies of the European Economic Area are covered up to an amount of $\in 100,000$ and securities up to an aggregate value of $\in 70,000$, per customer and per credit institution, in both cases.
-The contribution of each credit institution is calculated on the basis of the aggregate deposits and one-third of the gross customer loans held by such credit institution and of the risk exposure of such credit institution.
+All credit institutions operating in France are required by law to be a member of the deposit and resolution guarantee fund (Fonds de garantie des dépôts et de résolution), except branches of European Economic Area banks that are covered by their home country's guarantee system.
+Domestic customer deposits denominated in euro and currencies of the European Economic Area are covered up to an amount of \notin 100,000 and securities up to an aggregate value of \notin 70,000, per customer and per credit institution, in both cases.
+The contribution of each credit institution is calculated on the basis of the aggregate deposits and of the risk exposure of such credit institution.